xcube-dev/xcube/docs/source/dataaccess.md

 * `cache_store_params: dict` - Store parameters of a filesystem-based data store.

-Before opening a specific dataset from CLMS, it's recommended to preload the data first.
+Before opening a specific dataset from CLMS, it's required to preload the data first.
 Preloading lets you create data requests ahead of time, which may sit in a queue before being processed.
 Once processed, the data is downloaded as zip files, unzipped, extracted to a cache, and prepared for use.
 After this, it can be accessed through the